 Tax Withholding Types

-Withholding taxes and employment taxes on payments to foreign persons and U.S. persons abroad.
+For information on withholding and employment taxes on payments to foreign persons located in the U.S. and U.S. persons abroad, refer to the following:

 - Federal Income Tax Withholding